Teacher Education Programs

 In order for this dual major program to be completed successfully in the scheduled five years, it is necessary for students to complete certain courses during specific semesters.
 For this reason, students in the program should establish contact with the Engineering Program Director (436-3192) as early as possible, preferably before classes start during their freshman year.
 Students who do not take the recommended courses during their freshman year will probably take longer than five years to finish their degrees.
 Students who transfer to Oneonta during their sophomore or junior year may still need to attend Oneonta for three years in order to complete the requirements.
 The required courses for the 3-2 Engineering Program are as follows:

 4-1 M.B.A.
 Programs

-These academic programs are open to students in the School of Economics and Business seeking a B.S. degree at SUNY Oneonta and an M.B.A.
-(Master's in Business Administration) at the cooperative universities.
-The 4-1 M.B.A Programs are offered in cooperation with Clarkson University's David D. Reh School of Business and the Rochester Institute of Technology (RIT) Saunders College of Business.
-The first four years are at SUNY Oneonta, earning a B.S. in business economics.
+These academic programs are open to students seeking a B.S. degree in business administration or business economics at SUNY Oneonta and an M.B.A.
+(Master’s in Business Administration) at the cooperative universities.
+The 4-1 M.B.A.
+Programs are offered in cooperation with Clarkson University’s David D. Reh School of Business and the Rochester Institute of Technology (RIT) Saunders College of Business.
+The first four years are at SUNY Oneonta, earning a B.S. degree in business administration or business economics.
 The fifth year is at the cooperative graduate school.
 Admission to any of these graduate programs is not automatic.
 The principal eligibility factors are the undergraduate GPA and the score achieved on the Graduate Management Admissions Test (GMAT).
 For further information on the 4-1 M.B.A.
-Programs, contact the Coordinator of the programs in the School of Economics and Business.
+Programs, contact the program Advising Liaison.

 SUNY Optometry 3-4 Program